matthewtownson/Python_KD4014/_episodes/18-wrap.md

 ## Top Tips

-* Comment your code: your future self will thank you.
+* Document your code: your future self will thank you.

-* Use version control: your future self will thank you!

 * Aim for reproducibility: consider using Jupyter Notebooks as SI to papers.